-6. FUTURE MEDICAL BENEFITS OBLIGATIONS
+6. FUTURE MEDICAL BENEFIT OBLIGATIONS

-The Medical Plan provides eligible members and their families' access to post-retirement and post-employment medical benefits following disability, termination, or retirement.
+The Medical Plan provides eligible members and their families' access to post-employment and post-retirement medical benefits following disability, termination, or retirement.
 The Board of Pensions utilizes an independent medical actuary to determine these estimated liabilities.